Geneva Summer Program

 Program Overview

-Kent State University has been educating students in Geneva for more than 30 years.
-Continuing this rich tradition, Kent State in partnership with Webster University offers this exciting summer program in the heart of Geneva, Switzerland.
-Participants will experience an enriching academic and cultural setting for the seven-week summer program, as well as have the opportunity for independent travel around Europe.
+Kent State, in partnership with Webster University, offers an exciting summer program in the heart of Geneva, Switzerland.
+Participants will experience an enriching academic and cultural setting as well as have the opportunity for independent travel around Europe.

 Program Dates